ybrid/player-interaction/doc/INTERACTION.md

 ### is-session-valid

 In some scenariors it is useful to check the validity of a session before initiating a player with a stream connected with it.
-Hence, this command allows to check the validity in front of starting a stream again.
+Hence, this command allows to validate a session before starting a stream again.

 #### Request
 ```http